vptheron/helen/README.md

 This driver is built and tested with Cassandra 2.1.0 and uses version 3 of the CQL binary protocol.

+This project is mostly used to experiment with Akka-IO and diverse interesting libraries.
+It is *not* to be used since the API will most likely change dramatically.

 ## Low level API

 For now, the only available API.
 It provides an easy way to create a connection to a Cassandra node and to send/receive requests/responses.